Important factors to consider in residence planning

-No matter how complex your needs are, Henley & Partners Hong Kong Ltd. and the global network of Henley & Partners will be able to advise and assist you.
+No matter how complex your needs may be, Henley & Partners Hong Kong Ltd. and the global network of the firm will be able to advise and assist you.

-The specialised services of Henley & Partners are also a resource and complement to major law and consulting firms.
-We can help other firms and their clients with the unique and specific details required by incorporation and the proper management of Hong Kong companies, as well as provide all necessary related business services.
+The specialized services of Henley & Partners are a resource and complement to major law and consulting firms.
+We help other firms and their clients with the unique requirements for incorporation and proper management of Hong Kong companies, as well as provide all necessary related business services.

-We provide all clients with individual advice and comprehensive yet cost-effective solutions.
+We provide all our clients with individual advice and comprehensive yet cost-effective solutions.
 Please contact us if you would like to receive more information or arrange a private consultation with one of our client advisors.